unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/202133dd)

-Below is another example exploring average salary in the state of Iowa.
-This instance shows the average salary for local and state employee in Iowa.
+Below is another example exploring average government salary in the state of Iowa.
+This instance shows the average salary for local and state government employees in Iowa.
 Based off of our output, the average salary increased from $32,711 in March 1998 to $59,196 in September 2016.
 In this time frame, the number of employees in Iowa for local and state government increased from 155,000 to 174,000 and 61,000 to 66,000 persons, respectively.

 ![Figure 20](Images/Figure20.png)

-The setup for this example is almost exactly thr same as the previous example, except for the fact that we are simultaneously looking at 2 metrics (local and state government) versus only 1 (federal) from the previous example.
-To calculate our the compensation per employee value, we cponsidered 'local' and 'state' employees to be one and the same.
-Consequently, we simply divided the total compensation by the average of 'emps' (alias for state government employees) and 'empl' (alias for local governemnt employees).
+The setup for this example is almost exactly the same as the previous example, except for the fact that we are simultaneously looking at 2 metrics (local and state government) versus only 1 (federal) from the previous example.
+To calculate our the compensation per employee value, we considered 'local' and 'state' employees to be one and the same.
+Consequently, we simply divided the total compensation by the average of 'emps' (alias for state government employees) and 'empl' (alias for local government employees).
 This line in the configuration is shown below:

 ```
 value = (value('comp')/(value('emps')+value('empl')))==0 ? null : (value('comp')/(value('emps')+value('empl')))